railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 .. figure::  images/crm_case.png
    :align: center

-   *An entry following a business opportunity.*
+   *An entry following a business opportunity*

 To enter a new business opportunity, you can use the menu that you've just created:
 :menuselection:`Sales Management --> Business Opportunities`.
 Or you could have used the generic